a-real-ai/pywinassistant/README.md

 ---

 ### Use your computer as an assistant - Real-time usage of planning VoT, an example of a Computer-Using-Agent; Large-Action-Model.
-Takes only 1 screenshot: Gets to know what the user is doing and what is that the user wants to achieve, the assistant plans to perform it.
+**Takes only 1 screenshot**: Gets to know what the user is doing and what is that the user wants to achieve, the assistant plans to perform it.
 ```
 Voice Recognized Prompt: Make a new post on twitter saying hello world and a brief greeting explaining you're an artificial intelligence.
 ```